 We invite you to enter our annual art contest–Ruminate’s Kalos Art Prize.
 If you haven’t read Ruminate and would like to get a better feel for the type of visual artwork that we publish, you can order a copy of Issue 39: Magnificent Frailty, featuring the 2016 Kalos Prize recipient, Issue 33: Artist as Seer featuring the 2015 Kalos Prize recipient, Issue 30: The Body featuring the 2014 Kalos Prize recipient, or Issue 26: In the Margins featuring the 2013 Kalos Prize recipient.
-We also offer a discounted bundle of past issues that contain the Kalos Foundation Visual Art Prize.
+We also offer a discounted bundle of past issues featuring the Kalos Prize recipients.

 - We are pleased to announce that Scott Kolbo will be serving as our final juror.